-My first degree reflected my two main interests, Biology and French followed by a botanical survey course with the Scottish Wildlife Trust for about nine months before working as a Park Ranger in Southwark (South East London).
-My second degree, a European Masters in Environment Management focussing in river basin management involved four months in francophone Belgium, three months in Parma, Italy, and a project with the French LPO.
+My first degree reflected my two main interests, Biology and French followed by a botanical survey course with the Scottish Wildlife Trust before working as a Park Ranger in Southwark (South East London) delivering public environmental engagement and education.
+My second degree, a European Masters in Environment Management focussing in river basin management involved four months in francophone Belgium, three months in Parma, Italy, and a project with Royal Holloway University and the French LPO (Ligue pour la Protection des Oiseaux).

 I was instrumental in setting up the World Wetland Network, a network of NGO / CSO groups that aims to promote and support the work that we do as non-governmental organisations to deliver wetland conservation at all levels.